bhavay1998/sql_ecomm_analytics/README.md

 This project is based on the <mark>Udemy</mark> course by John Pauler - <i>[Advanced SQL: MySQL for Ecommerce & Web Analytics](https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/)</i>. <br><br>
 The project assumes the role of a `eCommerce database analyst` for a <mark>newly launched eCommerce startup</mark> named `Maven Fuzzy Factory`.
 The project's primary focus is not only to develop advanced SQL queries, but to thoroughly emphasise the `business logic` behind it.

+## About the Database
+The project is based on a highly comprehensive eCommerce database built from scratch by [John Pauler](https://www.linkedin.com/in/johnpauler/), member of the [Maven Analytics](https://mavenanalytics.io/) team.
+Instead of working on random samples of data, the database is designed to closely mimic real-word databases specific to <mark>eCommerce startups and internet retailers that heavily rely on online stores to generate sales</mark>.

 ## Objective
-The aim of the project is to help the management (i.e. CEO, marketing director and website manager) grow the business and understand how to improve performance.
-Specifially,
+The aim of the project is to help the management (i.e. CEO, Marketing Director and Website Manager) grow the business and understand how to improve performance.
+Analysis is performed to optimize the business’ marketing channels, website, and product portfolio.
+All analyses are performed by querying the eCommerce database using MySQL Workbench.

-steer the business in the right direction, by assuming the role of a Web Analyst.
-Maven Fuzzy Factory is an online retailer that has just begun to generate sales.
-All analyses are performed by querying the ecommerce database using MySQL Client with Jupyter Notebooks.
-The entire code can be reproduced on MySQL Workbench.

-## About the Database
-The project is based on a comprehensive eCommerce database built from scratch by [John Pauler](https://www.linkedin.com/in/johnpauler/), member of the [Maven Analytics](https://mavenanalytics.io/) team.
-Instead of working on random samples of data, the database is designed to closely mimic real-word databases specific to eCommerce startups and internet retailers that heavily rely on online stores to generate sales.
+The project is intended to perform BI analysis by querying the database, instead of focusing on data building and maintenance.

 ## Database Schema
 The schema is stored in the project repository.
 It can also be visited with the link: <u> https://github.com/bhavay1998/Web_Analytics/blob/main/Schema.pdf </u>